prof-groff/evns-462/data/README.md

 Source: Pulled from Kaggle.com on 12/21/2017, Attributed to zackthoutt, Released Under CC BY-NC-SA 4.0</br>
 Descripiton: 130k wine reviews with variety, location, winery, price, and description</br>

-The data consists of 10 fields:
+The data consists of 10 fields:</br>

-Points: the number of points WineEnthusiast rated the wine on a scale of 1-100 (though they say they only post reviews for wines that score >=80)
+Points: the number of points WineEnthusiast rated the wine on a scale of 1-100 (though they say they only post reviews for wines that score >=80)</br>
-Title: the title of the wine review, which often contains the vintage if you're interested in extracting that feature
+Title: the title of the wine review, which often contains the vintage if you're interested in extracting that feature</br>
-Variety: the type of grapes used to make the wine (ie Pinot Noir)
+Variety: the type of grapes used to make the wine (ie Pinot Noir)</br>
-Description: a few sentences from a sommelier describing the wine's taste, smell, look, feel, etc.
+Description: a few sentences from a sommelier describing the wine's taste, smell, look, feel, etc.</br>
-Country: the country that the wine is from
+Country: the country that the wine is from</br>
-Province: the province or state that the wine is from Region 1: the wine growing area in a province or state (ie Napa) Region 2: sometimes there are more specific regions specified within a wine growing area (ie Rutherford inside the Napa Valley), but this value can sometimes be blank
+Province: the province or state that the wine is from</br>
+Region 1: the wine growing area in a province or state (ie Napa)</br>
+Region 2: sometimes there are more specific regions specified within a wine growing area (ie Rutherford inside the Napa Valley), but this value can sometimes be blank</br>
-Winery: the winery that made the wine
+Winery: the winery that made the wine</br>
-Designation: the vineyard within the winery where the grapes that made the wine are from
+Designation: the vineyard within the winery where the grapes that made the wine are from</br>
-Price: the cost for a bottle of the wine
+Price: the cost for a bottle of the wine</br>
-Taster Name: name of the person who tasted and reviewed the wine Taster Twitter Handle: Twitter handle for the person who tasted and reviewed the wine
+Taster Name: name of the person who tasted and reviewed the wine</br>
+Taster Twitter Handle: Twitter handle for the person who tasted and reviewed the wine</br>
-Tests: you name it
+Tests: you name it</br>

 Name: cereal.csv</br>
 Title: Data for 70+ Cereals</br>